lore1379/DESdecrypter/README.md

-# DESdecrypter in C++ sequential versione vs parallel with OpenMP
+# DESdecrypter in C++: sequential version vs parallel with OpenMP

 Mid-Term assignment for Parallel Computing course.